bmkuter/GrowPod/README.md

    - Preset buttons (OFF/50%/100%) work in both modes
    - Real-time PWM value display for each channel

-2. **24-Hour Sensor Data Cache & Sync** - Persistent historical data storage and retrieval
+2. **2-Hour Sensor Data Cache & Sync** - Persistent historical data storage and retrieval
-   - Firmware now stores up to 24 hours of sensor readings in a circular buffer
+   - Firmware stores up to 2 hours of sensor readings in a circular buffer (120 entries at 1-minute intervals)
    - SQLite-backed database on Python console for long-term storage
    - Automatic gap-filling: console syncs only new data since last update
    - `/api/sensors/history` endpoint for batch retrieval with timestamp filtering